Fill out this form to get free information on courses, admissions and financial aid from your personal advisor.

 Walden University’s Master of Social Work (MSW) program is accredited by the Council on Social Work Education (CSWE), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA).
 CSWE’s Commission on Accreditation is responsible for developing standards that define competent preparation for professional social workers and ensuring that social work programs meet these standards.

-The minimum academic credential required to obtain licensure to practice as a social worker in most states is a Master of Social Work (MSW) from a program accredited by the Council on Social Work Education (CSWE).
+Note on Licensure The minimum academic credential required to obtain licensure to practice as a social worker in most states is a Master of Social Work (MSW) from a program accredited by the Council on Social Work Education (CSWE).
 Walden University’s MSW program is accredited by CSWE.

 State licensing boards are responsible for regulating the practice of social work, and each state has its own academic, licensure, and certification requirements.